atreyasha/atreyasha.github.io/_posts/2019-09-03-composition-natural-numbers.md

 So we can see that 10, rather than being an actual symbolic number (like 0 to 9), is actually a referential number.
 10 requires a clearly defined base and it represents aggregated quantities of that base.

 With that idea in mind, it makes no sense to me to say that we use base-10.
 10 is not a symbolic number, it is a referential number.
 So in my opinion, we should not refer to our layman number system as base-10.
 A more correct representation would be base 9+1, since 9+1 best represents what 10 means to us in daily life.
-Either that, or come up with a widely accepted symbol which represents the quantity representing 9+1.
+Either that, or come up with a widely accepted symbol which represents the quantity encoded by 9+1.